Gut-Brain Connection & Mental Health and Addiction

 In a study which was recently published in the journal PNAS, Bäckhed and his colleagues from Belgium and Sweden analyzed the intestinal bacteria of 60 alcoholics who used similar amounts of alcohol.
 After the participants had spent 19 days in addiction treatment programs it became apparent that there was a big difference in how well the participants recovered: their risk of relapse and sense of well-being was connected to their gut flora.

-26 out of the 60 alcoholics were diagnosed with leaky gut syndrome and had a low amount of intestinal bacteria.
-Leaky gut syndrome is linked to diseases like Crohn’s disease and inflammation of the gut.
+26 out of the 60 alcoholics were diagnosed with leaky gut syndrome (Faecalibacterium prausnitzii) and had a low amount of intestinal bacteria.
+Leaky gut syndrome is linked to diseases and conditions like Crohn’s disease, inflammation of the gut, food allergies, asthma, and arthritis.
 After 19 days without alcohol, the 26 test subjects still scored high on tests that measured anxiety, depression, and alcohol cravings.
-There was actually not much difference from before they went to rehab.
+There was actually not much of a difference from before they went to rehab.
+As a side note, if these individuals continue with chronic alcohol ingestion, their risk of colon cancer increases.
+This is due to the conversion of bacteria in the colon and rectum.
+The bacteria forms into acetaldehyde, which is a carcinogen.

 In comparison, the other 34 subjects with normal gut flora were recovering much more quickly, scoring low on anxiety, depression, and alcohol cravings.
 In fact, their scores decreased to levels similar to the control group who didn’t have a drinking problem.
 On the basis of these results, the scientists concluded that intestinal flora is connected to the likelihood of relapse after sobering up.